leon4rd/test/README.md

-## How do you fix a broken pizza?
-With tomato paste.
+## Two fish are in a tank, one turns to the other and says, "how do you drive this thing?"